Location searches

 Focus on the specific locations that the candidate must be located in first

-• Start with the specific locations where you want candidates to be based.
-The engine will expand the search to include candidates in the proximity of the searched locations and categorise them as 'Close matches'.
+Start with the specific locations where you want candidates to be based.
+The engine will expand the search to include candidates in the proximity of the searched locations and categorise them as 'partial matches'.

 For example, when searching for Amsterdam, Netherlands, candidates located in Almere, Amstelveen, etc will also appear in the list.

-Combine 'Based in' locations and 'Remote' to target specific groups of candidates.
+Combine 'Located in' locations and '100% remote' policy to target specific groups of candidates

 When searching for candidates for remote work, focus on specific areas that suit the 'flavour' of remote the company is looking for.